TiE23/metric-teacher/server/README.md

 #### QaObject
 This is a complexly structured type with many nested types in order to recreate the deeply nested structure of a QA JSON object.
-The id of a QA Object is the Question ID prefixed with `qa_`.
+The id of a QA Object is the Question ID prefixed with `QA_` followed by a three digit number, starting at 000, indicating in which order it was generated whether through the queries `getQa` or `generateChallenge`.
 ```
 type QaObject {
   id: ID!